 Boost your spouse's super

-You can help build your spouse’s* super with some of your contributions.
+You can help build your spouse’s* super by contributing to their super.

 To split your before-tax contributions with your spouse, complete a Contributions splitting application form.